-1. Specimen is brittle dry → go to 2. or
+1. Specimen is brittle dry (mounted or not mounted) → go to 2. or

-Specimen is either flexible fresh or stored in alcohol (at least 70% ethyl or isopropyl) → go to 4.
+Specimen is either flexible fresh (just caught or saved in freezer) or it is already stored for some time in alcohol (at least 70% ethyl or isopropyl) → go to 4.

 2. Dry specimen is already properly pin-mounted or card-pointed?
 Yes → 3.
 No → 5.